 Flying Officer King had dived the aircraft to low level over the airfield but unfortunately he struck an obstruction.
 The R.A.F.
 Aircraft Accident Card has had the description of this obstruction as “Telegraph Pole” crossed out and “Wireless Mast” inserted.

 The aircraft crashed into the roof of the NAAFI Building and when the fuel tanks of the aircraft burst the burning fuel set the building alight killing some of the girls who worked there and injuring a number of others.

-Some of the wreckage was thrown into a 23 Maintenance Unit Hangar where the Ground Defence Force was drilling – They were practicing a Funeral March for a forthcoming Funeral, and thirteen casualties were sustained including one fatality.
+Some of the wreckage was thrown into a 23 Maintenance Unit Hangar where the Ground Defence Force was drilling – They were practicing a Funeral March for a forthcoming Funeral, and thirteen casualties were sustained.

-The building circled in this aerial photograph is where the NAAFI building had stood at the time of the crash.
+The building circled in this aerial photograph and shown directly above is where the NAAFI building had stood at the time of the crash.

 Some of the girl employees in the NAAFI were trapped in the collapse of the building and killed outright while others were injured.”